 It’s a great spot to ski and snowboard in the winter while providing plenty of summer hiking opportunities.
-Innsbruck is a colorful city, and to us, it is one of the most beautiful mountain cities in not only Europe but the world!
+The colorful city of Innsbruck is one of the most beautiful mountain cities in Europe and the world!

-Montaon is a long valley in the state of Vorarlberg, Austria.
-It offers plenty to visitors from skiing and snowboarding in the winter to hiking and sightseeing in the summer.
+Montafon is a long valley in the state of Vorarlberg, Austria and one of the most beautiful places in Europe.
+It offers plenty to visitors, from skiing and snowboarding in the winter to hiking and sightseeing in the summer.

 There are gorgeous lakes throughout the region, and the Silvretta mountain range may take your breath away.
-On any given day out you are bound to hear what an Austrian traffic jam sounds like – and that is about 100 cow bells crossing the road.
+On any day out, you are bound to hear what an Austrian traffic jam sounds like – and that is about 100 cowbells crossing the road.

-One of the best things to do here is start your day with a mountain breakfast at Alpengasthaus Rellseck followed by renting an e-bike and tour to Langsee mountain lake, or enjoy one of the area’s many via ferratas before settling into the spa at Amrai Suites.
+One of the best things to do here is to start your day with a mountain breakfast at Alpengasthaus Rellseck, then rent an e-bike and tour Langsee mountain lake or tackle one of the area’s many via ferratas before settling into the spa at Amrai Suites.

 Ionian Islands, Greece

 The Ionian Islands are a part of Greece and are located on the country’s west coast in the Ionian Sea.
 The seven main islands are Zakynthos, Ithaca, Corfu, Kefalonia, Lefkada, Paxi, and Kythira and all are stunningly beautiful.